• Skip to primary navigation

 White filler flowers in a bouquet of purple gum paste roses

-• Here is how the rose bouquet looked after painting and dusting:
+• Here is how my rose bouquet looked after painting and dusting:

 Purple gum paste roses in a bouquet